piyashrastogi-1/Stack/README.md

-This repository contain examples of Stack Data Structure, And all the functions that we used do in stack
+This repository contain examples of Stack Data Structure, And all the functions that we used in stack